 - 49 percent at fault in an accident, only 51 percent of their losses are recoverable

-This is why you must have strong evidence that shows the other driver caused the collision and is alone responsible for what happened.
+You must have strong evidence that shows the other driver caused the collision and is alone responsible for what happened.
 Your lawyer may have ways to mitigate the effect of any allegations against you or take additional steps to prove you are not at fault.
+You likely have legal options for getting a fair settlement or payout after a crash; it just may take valuable evidence, documenting crucial details, and representation from a lawyer.

 Working with an Attorney Makes the Car Accident Claims Process Easier for You